Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Related Work

-\paratitle{Continual Pre-training.} Although LLMs have shown remarkable performance on various downstream work, they still struggle in several specific tasks, \eg complex reasoning tasks~\citep{openwebmath,deepseekmath} or low-resource lingual scenarios~\citep{Hedderich-NAACL-2021-ASurvey,Panchbhai-ieee-2021-ExploringLL}.
-To adapt LLMs pre-trained on the general corpus to multi-lingual scenarios or specific tasks, existing work~\citep{biogpt,galactica,jiuzhang,SeaLLM3} has collected the corresponding corpus to continually pre-train (CPT) LLMs.
-During the continual pre-training process, the mixture strategy between the general corpus and the ability-related corpus should be carefully considered to prevent hurting the general abilities of LLMs~\citep{data_mixing_laws,doremi,llama3_syne,Siriwardhana-arxiv-2024-Domain}.
-However, previous study~\cite {data_synthesis_survey,Lu-arxiv-2023-Machine} has pointed out that it is difficult to collect the required corpus, especially for low-resource language corpus.
-Therefore, synthesizing data from powerful LLMs is widely utilized to expand the task-specific training corpus~\citep{chen-nature-2021-synthetic,metamath,jiuzhang3.0}.
-Besides, because of the limitation of computation resources, a series of approaches~\citep{lora,prefix-tuning,qlora} only train several parameters to reduce the expenses.
-In this work, we focus on adapting LLMs to multilingual complex reasoning scenarios through continually pre-training LLMs on the single-lingual task-specific corpus.
+\paratitle{Continual Pre-training.} LLMs still struggle in complex tasks and low-resource lingual scenarios~\cite{Hedderich-NAACL-2021-ASurvey,deepseekmath}.
+To adapt LLMs to a specific scenario, existing work~\cite{biogpt,galactica,SeaLLM3} has collected the related corpus to continually pre-train (CPT) LLMs.
+During the CPT process, the mixture strategy between the general and ability-related corpus should be considered to avoid hurting their general abilities~\cite{data_mixing_laws,doremi,Siriwardhana-arxiv-2024-Domain}.
+However, previous study~\cite {data_synthesis_survey,Lu-arxiv-2023-Machine} has found that it is hard to collect the task-related corpus, especially for low-resource language scenarios.
+Therefore, synthesizing data from powerful LLMs is utilized to expand the task-related training corpus~\cite{chen-nature-2021-synthetic,jiuzhang3.0}.
+In this work, we focus on adapting LLMs to multilingual complex reasoning scenarios with only the single-lingual ability-related corpus.

-\paratitle{Knowledge Editing.} According to lottery ticket hypothesis~\citep{lottery_tickey}, training a small number of model parameters will achieve comparable or even better performance on downstream tasks.
-Existing study~\citep{Du-arxiv-2024-Unlocking,Wang-ACL-2024-Detoxifying,mixture_of_module} has leveraged the inner information of LLMs, \eg gradient or cosine similarity between different hidden states, to select and train the related sub-network.
-Besides, the probe (\ie a newly initialized parameter) can be implemented to detect the knowledge of LLMs and process targeted repair~\citep{Wang-arxiv-2024-Model,Jiang-ACL-2024-Learning}.
-However, Since these approaches need to calculate and select a sub-network of each training instance, which might cause the instability of the training process, several study~\citep{allo,Zhang-ACL-2024-Unveiling} pointed out that the task-related sub-network can be determined before the training process, and only updating the value of the corresponding neurons can achieve better performance.
-In this work, we focus on editing the task-specific neurons of LLMs to improve the corresponding capacities in multi-lingual scenarios.
+\paratitle{Knowledge Editing.} According to the lottery ticket hypothesis~\cite{lottery_tickey}, training a sub-network of the model will achieve comparable or even better performance on downstream tasks.
+Moreover, several study~\cite{allo,Zhang-ACL-2024-Unveiling} pointed out that the task-related sub-networks can be determined before the training process.
+Existing study~\cite{Du-arxiv-2024-Unlocking,Wang-ACL-2024-Detoxifying,mixture_of_module} has leveraged the inner information of LLMs to select and train the related sub-network.
+Besides, the probe (\ie a newly initialized parameter) can be implemented to detect the knowledge of LLMs and process targeted repair~\cite{Wang-arxiv-2024-Model,Jiang-ACL-2024-Learning}.